Announcement of Requirements and Registration for the National Eye Institute 3-D Retina Organoid Challenge (3-D ROC 2020): Reduction to Practice

 Consistent with the America COMPETES Act, as amended, NEI is partnering with private sector entities to support the prize competition.
 During the 3-D ROC 2020, resources for Solvers may be available by companies and organizations who have partnered with NEI to support the challenge.
 Partners will provide resources directly to Solvers upon request on an equitable basis.
 Resources may include: in-kind contributions (loaning of technology, early access to products, free consulting opportunity), discounts on products, services, or reagents, or in-kind or discounted consulting, among other resources.
 For a list of current partners and information on how to obtain resources, contact NEI3dROC@mail.nih.gov.
 All support offered by the partners to Solvers is provided on the partners’ own accord and resources, and not at the direction, involvement, or resources of NEI.
 NEI does not endorse the partners’ products, services, or enterprises.

-Solvers may access the registration and submission platform in one of the following ways:
+Solvers may access the submission platform in the following way:

 The total prize purse for this 2-Phase Challenge is up to $1,000,000.
 Up to 6 winners will be awarded up to $100,000 each at Phase 1.
 Phase 2 will have up to 3 winners and the prize purse will total $400,000 plus any Phase 1 prize money that was not awarded for Phase 1.
 Additional teams may be recognized with non-monetary awards.
 The NIH reserves the right to cancel, suspend, and/or modify this Challenge at any time by amending the Announcement Notice on NEI’s 3-D ROC website and 3-D ROC’s page on challenge.gov.
 In addition, the NIH reserves the right to not award any prizes if no solutions are deemed worthy.
 The Award Approving Official will be Francis S. Collins, M.D., Ph.D., Director of the National Institutes of Health.